Contractor Fraud Awareness Week

 Question Answer

 What is Contractor Fraud Awareness Week?
-Contractor Fraud Awareness Week is a program developed by the National Insurance Crime Bureau to highlight the problem of contractors and vendors that take advantage of disaster victims in the aftermath of a catastrophe.
+Contractor Fraud Awareness Week is a public awareness program developed by the National Insurance Crime Bureau to highlight the problem of contractors and vendors that take advantage of disaster victims in the aftermath of catastrophes.

 How do contractors and vendors take advantage of catastrophe victims?

-Following a wildfire, hurricane or tornado, victims are stressed and it’s at this time deceitful contractors try to take advantage of homeowners offering great sounding deals attempting to get your business.
-Believing you found an answer to your problems, you sign a contract with a contractor, a contract that may cost you and your insurer thousands to tens of thousands of dollars.
+Following a wildfire, hurricane or tornado, victims are stressed and at their most vulnerable.
+This is the opportune time for deceitful contractors try to take advantage of homeowners by offering quick solutions to get their homes and lives back in order.
+Believing they are the answer, homeowners are pressured to sign a contract -- a contract that may cost them and their insurer thousands of dollars and may not even result in the repairs expected.

 Where can I go to get more information about Contractor Fraud Awareness Week and what I can do to avoid fraud?
-For more information about Contractor Fraud Awareness Week, visit the NICB website and the Contractor Fraud Awareness Week web page.
-Also, you can get additional information from our CFAW partners Insurance Information Institute, Northwest Insurance Council, Rocky Mountain Insurance Association, Insurance Council of Texas, and the AARP.
-Listen to “The NICB Crime Examiner” podcast episode called ‘An Inside Look at Contractor Fraud’ with Amy Nofziger, Director of Victim Support for the AARP Fraud Watch Network.
-Visit our web page Disaster Fraud and Fraud Resources After a Disaster for additional information as well as our videos on contractor fraud.
+Review all the information available on this page and get additional information from our CFAW partners: Insurance Information Institute, Northwest Insurance Council, Rocky Mountain Insurance Association, Florida's Insurance Consumer Advocate, Insurance Council of Texas, and the AARP.